If submitting a service request after hours or on the weekend, please note it is best to call.

 Geothermal Heating Operation

-During colder months, geothermal heating systems extract heat stored in the ground through the loop field.
-This heat is transferred to the geothermal heat pump, concentrated, and distributed through the home’s ductwork as warm air.
+In colder months, the system pulls heat stored in the ground through the loop field.
+That heat moves to the heat pump, gets concentrated, and is sent through your ductwork as warm air.

 Geothermal Cooling Operation

-In warm weather, geothermal cooling systems reverse the process.
-Heat is removed from inside the home and transferred through the geothermal loop into the cooler earth.
-The system then delivers cooled, dehumidified air back into the living space.
+In warm weather, the process reverses.
+Heat is pulled from inside your home and moved through the loop into the cooler ground.
+The system then delivers cooled, dehumidified air back into your living space.

-For homeowners searching for geothermal cooling or geothermal heat pump for air conditioning, this process provides efficient cooling without forcing heat into already hot outdoor air, which is common with traditional AC systems.
+For homeowners searching for geothermal cooling or geothermal heat pump for air conditioning, this means efficient cooling without pushing heat into already hot outdoor air — which is how traditional AC systems work.

 Efficiency of Geothermal Heat Pump Systems

-This efficiency contributes to reduced electricity usage over time and more stable indoor temperatures throughout seasonal changes.
+This leads to lower electricity use over time and more stable indoor temperatures through every season.

 Geothermal Installation and Loop Field Design

-Geothermal installation involves both indoor equipment installation and outdoor ground loop placement.
-Loop fields may be installed vertically, horizontally, or in pond/lake configurations depending on available land, soil conditions, and property layout.
+Geothermal installation includes both indoor equipment and an outdoor ground loop.
+Loop fields can be installed vertically, horizontally, or in a pond or lake.
+The right option depends on your land, soil, and property layout.

-As experienced geothermal heat pump installers, we perform site evaluations to determine the most suitable loop configuration.
-Proper loop design and geothermal pump station setup are critical to long-term system performance and reliability.
+We perform site evaluations to find the best loop configuration for your property.
+Proper loop design and pump station setup are essential to long-term performance.

 Discover the Areas We Serve